Neural-Based Test Oracle Generation: A Large-scale Evaluation and Lessons Learned: Experimental Study

 \subsection{Threats to Validity}

 Our replication for RQ1 suffers from the same external threats to validity of the original paper, and somewhat reduced internal threats given that we were able to successfully run the original tools and scripts with assistance from TOGA's authors.
-The first replication does, however, address what may be considered a construct validity threat in the original paper in that the intended concept to be measured, the value-added by TOGA, does not account for what a baseline technique can already find, nor for the missclassifications or incomplete assertions of TOGA.
+The first replication does, however, address what may be considered a construct validity threat in the original paper in that the intended concept to be measured, the value-added by TOGA, does not account for what a baseline technique can already find.

 To mitigate the threats to external validity of the original paper, we extended it through our replication with 25 open-source Java applications from various domains and organizations.
 These applications vary in program and test suite size, number of test cases with assertions and exception oracles, and the size of their Javadoc.
 Introducing these applications may have shifted the input distribution expected by TOGA, although it seems unlikely given the powerful CodeBERT model it uses.
 We also address the limited number of faults available in the original paper by generating a large number of mutants as proxy for real bugs.
 A threat that remains is the generalization of the study to test suites generated through other tools beyond EvoSuite, a limitation inherited by the current implementation of TOGA but not intrinsic of the method.